Kong/ngx_wasm_module/docs/DIRECTIVES.md

 **default**  | `none`
 **example**  | `proxy_wasm_isolation stream;`

-Select the Wasm instance isolation mode for proxy-wasm filters.
+Select the Wasm instance isolation mode for Proxy-Wasm filters.

 - `isolation` must be one of `none`, `stream`, `filter`.

 > Notes

-Each proxy-wasm filter within the context's [Execution Chain] will be given an instance to execute onto.
+Each Proxy-Wasm filter within the context's [Execution Chain] will be given an instance to execute onto.
 The lifecycle and isolation of that instance depend on the chosen `isolation` mode: